This is the most complete guide that shows you how to start a blog on the WordPress platform.

 How did I fix this issue?

-I switched to a Liquid Web fully managed dedicated server.
+I switched to a Liquid Web a fully managed dedicated server.
 All my sites are hosted on this server.

 Most people don’t need this kind of power.
 Especially when you are getting started.